quicwg/base-drafts/draft-ietf-quic-transport.md

 believes that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.

-A server that has no existing state for a connection MUST discard an Initial packet that is carried in a UDP datagram that is smaller than 1200 bytes.
-Other packets in the datagram SHOULD also be discarded.
-A server MAY send a CONNECTION_CLOSE frame with error code PROTOCOL_VIOLATION in addition to discarding a packet if that does not affect a connection for which the server has previously established state.
-Sending CONNECTION_CLOSE will not affect server state in the same way as an immediate close ({{immediate-close}}) as the server has no state, but it will cause any client to terminate a connection attempt.
+A server MUST discard an Initial packet that is carried in a UDP datagram that is smaller than 1200 bytes.
+A server MAY also immediately close the connection by sending a CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION;
+see {{immediate-close}}.

 The server MUST also limit the number of bytes it sends before validating the address of the client; see {{address-validation}}.